generate_before_header

 About

 McDaniel is the niece of Senator Mitt Romney (R-Utah) and the granddaughter of the late George W. Romney (1907–95), a former Republican governor of Michigan.
-In 2015, she was elected state chair of Michigan’s Republican Party and served as Michigan’s 2016 delegate to the Republican National Convention.
+In 2015, she was elected state chair of Michigan’s Republican Party and is credited with helping Trump win the state in 2016.

 January 6, 2021